-First, simply appreciate that apples are good for you (not surprising, given the age-old adage that, “An apple a day keeps the doctor away.”).
+First, simply appreciate that apples are good for you (not surprising, given the age-old adage, “An apple a day, keeps the doctor away.”).

-And after simply enjoying a few juicy apples on their own, consider these tasty, healthy (for the most part!) recipe ideas to use the remaining ones:
+And after simply enjoying a few juicy apples on their own, consider these tasty recipe ideas to use the remaining ones:

 - Apple Butternut Squash Pancakes, from the Pancreatic Cancer Action Network’s Cooking.
 Comfort.
 Care. series, which offers recipes especially good for pancreatic cancer patients